Athlici/Mathematica/README.md

 Voronoi-Filter
 --------------
-Given an image this calculates a Voronoi diagram of the same size with the cell colour set to the averagepixel colour in the corresponding cell.
+Given an image this calculates a Voronoi diagram of the same size with the cell colour set to the average pixel colour in the corresponding cell.
 ![Lena](https://github.com/Athlici/Mathematica/blob/master/VoronoiPictures/Lena.png)